-(12) Before proceeding with the business of the Governing Board, the TPO Board Clerk or his/her designee shall call the roll of the members in alphabetical order, and the names of those present shall be entered in the minutes.

-(13) In the event the roll call reflects the absence of any members, that fact shall be noted in the voting of resolutions.

-(14) Any member who intends to be absent from any Governing Board Meeting shall notify in writing the TPO Board Clerk of the intended absence at least 24-hours prior to the scheduled time of meeting.

-(15) All meetings of the Governing Board shall be open to the public.
-Promptly at the hour for each meeting, the members of the Governing Board, the TPO Attorney, and the Executive Director shall be seated in the meeting chamber, and the business of the Governing Board shall be taken up for consideration and disposition in accordance with the agenda for the meeting.

-(16) The minutes of prior meetings may be approved by a majority of the members present, and upon such approval shall become the official minutes.

-(17) Upon every roll call vote the names of the members shall be called alphabetically by surname, however, the Vice Chairperson and Chairperson shall always cast his/her vote last.

-(18) The TPO Board Clerk shall call the roll, tabulate the vote, and announce the results.

-(19) Other than public hearing matters, the vote upon any resolution, motion, or other matter may be a voice vote, provided that the Chairperson or any member may require a roll call to be taken upon any resolution or motion.

-(20) All proceedings and the order of business at all meetings of the TPO Governing Board shall be conducted in accordance with the official agenda.
-Any departure from the order of business set forth in the official agenda shall be made only upon majority vote of the voting members of the TPO Governing Board present at the meeting.

-(21) Any citizen shall be entitled to speak on any matter appearing on the official agenda under the sections entitled "Reasonable Opportunity for the Public to be Heard" and "Public Hearings".

-(22) No citizen shall be permitted to address the TPO Governing Board on any matter not appearing on the official agenda, unless the TPO Governing Board shall first grant permission to be heard by a two-thirds vote of the members present.

-(23) Each person, other than members of the TPO staff, who address the TPO Governing Board shall give the following information in an audible tone of voice for the minutes:

-- (a) His/her name;

-- (b) His/her address;

-- (c) Whom he/she speaks for.
+- (10) The Chairperson shall take the chair at the hour appointed for the meeting, and shall call the Governing Board meeting to order immediately. - (11) In the absence of the Chairperson and the Vice Chairperson, the TPO Board Clerk shall then determine whether a quorum is present and in such event shall call for the election of a temporary Chairperson.
+Upon the arrival of the Chairperson, or the Vice Chairperson, the temporary Chairperson shall relinquish the chair upon the conclusion of the business immediately before the TPO Governing Board. - (12) Before proceeding with the business of the Governing Board, the TPO Board Clerk or his/her designee shall call the roll of the members in alphabetical order, and the names of those present shall be entered in the minutes. - (13) In the event the roll call reflects the absence of any members, that fact shall be noted in the voting of resolutions. - (14) Any member who intends to be absent from any Governing Board Meeting shall notify in writing the TPO Board Clerk of the intended absence at least 24-hours prior to the scheduled time of meeting. - (15) All meetings of the Governing Board shall be open to the public.
+Promptly at the hour for each meeting, the members of the Governing Board, the TPO Attorney, and the Executive Director shall be seated in the meeting chamber, and the business of the Governing Board shall be taken up for consideration and disposition in accordance with the agenda for the meeting. - (16) The minutes of prior meetings may be approved by a majority of the members present, and upon such approval shall become the official minutes. - (17) Upon every roll call vote the names of the members shall be called alphabetically by surname, however, the Vice Chairperson and Chairperson shall always cast his/her vote last. - (18) The TPO Board Clerk shall call the roll, tabulate the vote, and announce the results. - (19) Other than public hearing matters, the vote upon any resolution, motion, or other matter may be a voice vote, provided that the Chairperson or any member may require a roll call to be taken upon any resolution or motion. - (20) All proceedings and the order of business at all meetings of the TPO Governing Board shall be conducted in accordance with the official agenda.
+Any departure from the order of business set forth in the official agenda shall be made only upon majority vote of the voting members of the TPO Governing Board present at the meeting. - (21) Any citizen shall be entitled to speak on any matter appearing on the official agenda under the sections entitled "Reasonable Opportunity for the Public to be Heard" and "Public Hearings". - (22) No citizen shall be permitted to address the TPO Governing Board on any matter not appearing on the official agenda, unless the TPO Governing Board shall first grant permission to be heard by a two-thirds vote of the members present. - (23) Each person, other than members of the TPO staff, who address the TPO Governing Board shall give the following information in an audible tone of voice for the minutes: - (a) His/her name; - (b) His/her address; - (c) Whom he/she speaks for.